Dick Bott; Man of Vision

 Sherley’s friends at church wondered how she could give up her nice home and furniture.
 “We didn’t feel we were making a big sacrifice.
 When the vision is big, the sacrifice seems small,” Sherley reminisced.

 A station in Salinas/Monterey, California was being sold by two men who lived in Oregon.
 They had bought the station five years previously to make a profit but the manager they hired did not act responsibly in running the station and the DJ’s partied all the time.
 They were losing money and had to sell for the price they paid for it.
 Bott bought the station for $250,000; he paid $5000 down and took on three mortgages.
 The first thing he did was fire the DJ’s and hire an announcer who played Big Band music and gave the weather and a little news.
 “I already had the contacts so selling advertising was not difficult.
 We never missed a payment and were able to pay off the station in 3 ½ years,” Dick said.

-After the station was paid off Bott began to think there had to be a greater purpose for his life.
+After the station was paid off, Bott began to think there had to be a greater purpose for his life.
 He wanted to make a difference.
-"The radio station we were running was profitable, but it wasn’t satisfying.
+“The radio station we were running was profitable, but it wasn’t satisfying.
 It wasn’t making a difference in the lives of people.
 I told Sherley that I wanted to have a Christian radio station.
-Christians buy furniture and eat just as everyone else does.
-Why not have a radio station for the Christian community?"
+Christians buy furniture and buy groceries just as everyone else does.
+Why not have a radio station to serve the Christian community?”

 In the 50’s and early 60’s there were only a few Christian Radio stations and they were all run by Christian organizations or churches.
 There were no fully commercial stations offering only Christian Programming.
 “Whatever we do,” Bott told his wife Sherley, “the programs on our station must be totally trustworthy with financial integrity.”